JHW Inspire Academy- Williams House Campus

 From the Principal's Desk

-At Williams House, we believe children should learn the academic and social skills to give them the traits necessary to increase the capacity for human greatness.
-While instilling the importance of trying to do your best, we have created our school rules: be safe, belong, be great, and find joy.
-Assisting your child with understanding the importance of these rules and reinforcing their concepts assures that Williams House is a safe, healthy, and positive environment for everyone.
+At Williams House, we believe children should learn academic and social skills to give them the foundation necessary to increase the capacity for human greatness.
+While instilling the importance of striving to do your best, we support the learning environment with our campus wide expectations: be safe, be respectful, and be responsible.
+Assisting your child with understanding the importance of these expectations and reinforcing their concepts assures that Williams House is a safe, healthy, and positive environment for everyone.

-Teachers, facility staff, parents/guardians, and the community working hand-in-hand assure that we are helping our children learn the skills to become leaders for tomorrow.
 Because we understand that students learn in diverse ways, we value a variety of learning styles and teaching styles.
 We use data to inform instruction, intervention, and enrichment.
 We understand education is the key to a successful life, and we are all dedicated to providing the children of Williams House with a quality education in a safe environment.
-By focusing on learning, we work together to create a life worth living.
-As a collaborative team, our staff devotes itself to helping every student achieve success.
+As a collaborative team, our staff devotes itself to helping every student reach their potential and strive for excellence.
 Remember, if you have any questions or concerns, please contact us.
 This is going to be a great year!

 Please formally request records through the TREX records system.
-For questions about records, please email the campus registrar or call (210) 638.5800.
+For questions about records, please contact the campus registrar or call (210) 638.5250.
 For questions regarding special education records, please call (210) 638.5023.

 Please fill out all enrollment papers in this packet completely.
 Parents/guardians should bring a copy of the student’s: